 Battery Type and Capacity

-The second type are Li-ion batteries.
+The second type are Lithium batteries.
 You will typically see in most electronics today.
 They are lighter and more compact than lead acid batteries and are the go-to battery type for RC robotics.
 One caveat that with Li-ion batteries is that they require specific under-voltage circuit protection to prevent the battery from dropping too low.
 If this happens the battery will be unrecoverable.
-All of our Li-ion batteries contain the necessary circuit protection to prevent this from happening.
+Most of our Lithium batteries contain the necessary circuit protection to prevent this from happening.
 Most of the cheap RC batteries you see listed online, do not.

 The final type of battery are NiMH (Nickel Metal Hydride).
 These are the highest capacity of the three and they do not have the same circuit protection issues as Li-ion batteries.
 If you need the robot to run for a long time then it is highly suggested that you look at NiMH batteries.